 Cons:

-- Does track swimming but no automatic switch between sport modes for triathletes
+- Does track swimming but no automatic switch between sports modes for triathletes

 - Music version costs extra